CoreyHayward/PowerToys-Run-ClipboardManager/README.md

 The paste behaviour can be changed via the settings to either:
 - Directly paste the contents (Default)
 - Copy the selected item to the clipboard

+The maximum number of results can be changed via the settings to either:
+- Unlimited Results: -1
+- Limited Results: Number